godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/quickstart.md

 | Currency Symbol    | CKB                                    | CKB                                |
 | Block Explorer URL | https://v1.testnet.gwscan.com/         | https://v1.gwscan.com/             |

-Below is a visual guide to connecting Metamask to Godwoken:
+Below is a visual guide on how to connect Metamask to Godwoken:

 1. **Open the MetaMask app .**

 - Click on the dropdown with the Network Name to reveal all the available networks.
-- Click on the button: “Add Network.”
+- Click on the button: “Add Network”

 <img src={useBaseUrl("img/quickStart/metamask-2.png")} width="30%"/>